kiramclean/notes/talks/software_for_the_internet_with_phoenix.md

 ^ I'm a web developer.
 I do mostly Ruby on Rails, also front-end stuff with different JavaScript frameworks.
 I haven't been doing it for that long, but I noticed that you quickly start to run to the same problems over and over again.

+^ Usually you don't run into problems until a lot of people start using your app at the same time.
+It's pretty easy to build something that will work for one person at a time, or for many people who always see the same thing, but that's not really useful.

 ^ There are some fundamental challenges in web development because of the nature of the internet and user expectations.
 There are some problems that are common to most web development frameworks out there, and Phoenix was built in some ways to address some of these problems.
 It's able to offer some unique solutions to these problems because of the Elixir language and the underlying Erlang VM.

 ---

-# The Hard Part

-- Many people asking for many things at the same time
-- One machine trying to handle it all
-- Or, many machines trying to keep in sync so the same thing doesn't get handled multiple times (or not at all)

----

-## Fundamental Problem

-# Stateful apps communicating over a stateless protocol

-^ HTTP is a stateless protcol, but people expect a stateful experience.
-That means that everytime you make an HTTP request, you have to send all the data required to fulfill the request.
-The server doesn't remember anything about the last time you asked it for something.
-It's like it's the first time it's ever heard about you every time.

-^ We store state in databases and cookies to simulate a stateful experience for the user, but this makes providing a consistent experience to many users of a web app at the same time complicated.
-Showing the same thing to everyone all the time (putting static content on the web) is easy and easy to scale.
-The problems I'll talk about are specific to dynamic web apps, like websites you can interact with.

----

-# Different Options
+# Lots of Choices

-^ There are a lot of frameworks out there that address this problem in different ways, and which one is best depends on your domain and your specific problems.
+^ There are a lot of frameworks out there that address these problems in different ways, and which one is best depends on your domain and your specific problems.

 - How much traffic?